sachaoregan/MPA-climate-text-analysis/README.md

 Plots trends in the climate change related components (e.g., abundance, diversity, recreation, etc.) and their dimensions (ecological, physical, sociological) by geographical region (aka "Grouping" in the code) and publication year.

 `science_terms_plots.R`
 Plots the science terms retrieved from the text search.
 This file also contains the code to filter the PDFs down to a final list of PDFs to be manually searched for evidence of climate change effects analysis, planning, and monitoring.
 Only PDFs that contained at least two of the words "Metric", "Indicator", "Transects", "Survey", "Target", "Threshold" and contained at least three instances of at least one of the two words were retained.
-The filter retained 221 PDFs to be searched manually (see the Manual PDF data pull methods below).
+The filter retained 222 PDFs to be searched manually (see the Manual PDF data pull methods below).
 The code assigns a random sort order to the PDFs.

 `manual_pdf_search_plots.R`
 Plots trends in climate change effects analysis, planning, and monitoring using the data pulled manually from the PDFs (data sourced from the file `manual-pdf-data-pull.csv`).

 ## Manual PDF data pull
-PDFs were searched manually (following the random sort order) for information pertaining to climate change effects analysis, planning, and monitoring.
+PDFs were searched manually for information pertaining to climate change effects analysis, planning, and monitoring.
 The data were collated in the file `manual-pdf-data-pull.csv`.
-181 of the 221 PDFs were searched; the remaining PDFS were not searched due to budget. `The manual_pdf_search_plots.R` script can be re-run as more PDFs are searched.
+222 PDFs were searched.
 The meaning of the column headings in the file `manual-pdf-data-pull.csv` is described below:

 `sort_order` - random sort order assigned to the PDFs in the script `science_terms_plots.R`.
 PDFs were searched in this order (excluding PDF 219 ["1024_Biscayne_National_Park.pdf"], which was searched prior to generating the random order numbers)